karmaniverous/stan-core/.stan/system/parts/45-always-on-checks.md

 - Append‑only logging for Completed:
   - Do NOT modify or rewrite a previously logged Completed item.
-  - If follow‑on context is needed (e.g., clarifications/corrections), log it as a new list entry appended at the bottom of the Completed section (i.e., an amendment to the list, not to the individual item).
+  - If follow‑on context is needed (e.g., clarifications/corrections), log it as a new list entry appended at the bottom of the Completed section (i.e., an amendment to the list, not edits to prior items).
 Keep the original entries intact.
+  - These rules are enforced by pre‑send validation (see Response Format).
+A composition that edits prior Completed entries MUST fail and be re‑emitted as an end‑append only change.

 - Prune for relevance:
   - Remove Completed items that are not needed to understand the work in flight (“Next up” and any active follow‑through).
 Retain only minimal context that prevents ambiguity.